 Other Expert’s Thoughts

 Insurance experts award Safeco with average ratings.
 J.D.
 Power gives the company 3 stars out of 5 for customer service satisfaction in its 2019 study.
-On the other hand, the company’s NAIC ratio is 0.54, which is an excellent result that is far below the industry average.
+On the other hand, the company’s NAIC ratio of 0.54 is an excellent result that’s far below the industry average.
 The lower the number, the fewer complaints the company receives.
 Other Safeco car insurance reviews rank the company in the lower tier of the US insurance market.
 Nerdwallet puts Safeco as 17th out of 23 US car insurance companies, citing customer service as the biggest issue.
-ValuePenguin gives the company 3 out of 5 stars, praising the coverage options the company offers, but noting the lousy customer service as a disadvantage.
+ValuePenguin gives the company 3 out of 5 stars.
+It praises the coverage options the company offers, but noting the lousy customer service as a disadvantage.

 Frequently Asked Questions

 Safeco has an A. M. Best rating equal to A or “Excellent.”
-While this is not the best rating possible, it still good enough that a customer has nothing to worry about when it comes to the company’s ability to pay claims.
+While this is not the best rating possible, it’s still good enough.
+A customer will have nothing to worry about when it comes to the company’s ability to pay claims.